 The siege began in late August and on the 25th a breach was made in the walls of the city.
 Williams forces then attempted to break through the breach but they were repulsed.
 William's men were running out of ammunition and the end of August the siege was lifted.

 The siege was resumed in 1691 when an English army was sent under a Dutchman named Ginkel.
 (William of Orange was king of Holland as well as England).
 On 8 September 1691 Ginkel's men began the bombardment and soon made a breach in the walls of Englishtown.
 On 22nd September the English soldiers crossed the Shannon on a pontoon bridge and attacked the earthwork a French officer ordered his men to raise the drawbridge before the Irish troops could cross.
 The English then massacred the Irish soldiers.
-The remaining defenders were demoralised by this disaster and next day (23 September) they asked for a truce.
+The remaining defenders were demoralized by this disaster and next day (23 September) they asked for a truce.
 Limerick surrendered on 3rd October 1691.

 In the late 17th century a palace was built for the Protestant Bishops of Limerick.
 The Widows Alms Houses for the soldiers of widows were built in 1691.

 For 70 years after the siege Limerick was officially a fortress.
 Troops patrolled the walls and the gates were locked at night and on Sunday.
 However in 1760 the status of Limerick was changed and most of the medieval walls were pulled down.
 Afterwards a new suburb was built called Newtown Pery.
 It was named after Edmund Sexton Pery who was largely responsible for building it.
 Some rebuilding had already commenced in Limerick before the walls were demolished.
 St Johns Square was begun in the 1750s.
 The Custom House was built in 1769.